grrigore/Android-Activity-Lifecycle/README.md

 # Android-Activity-Lifecycle

-Simple Android activity lifecycle example to see how the lifecycle callbacks work.
+Simple Android activity lifecycle example with two different activities to see how the lifecycle callbacks work.

 * onCreate()
 * onStart()